AlexStack/Laravel-CMS-Plugin-MyPlugin001/README.md

 ## Install it via the backend

--   Go to the CMS settings page -> Plugin -> search for remote image
+-   Go to the CMS settings page -> Plugin -> search for myplugin001
 -   Find alexstack/laravel-cms-plugin-myplugin001
 -   Click the Install button

 ## What the plugin does for us?

--   An example of a page-tab plugin
+-   An example of a page-tab plugin include blade and controller files

 ## Install it via command line manually